 When I can justify a need for such a tent, I will be purchasing it, and at that time I’ll do a full review.
 But, I love the idea of having my motorcycle close by and protected during the night.
 Having it out of sight from other people will be a deterrent for motorcycle thieves, and having it out of the elements means it will be dry and ready to ride in the morning.

 Now that you have the perfect tent, you will need good sleeping gear to keep you warm and comfortable at night.
 There are usually two types of sleeping bag people; the mummy bag people and the rectangular bag people.
 I’ve found that the people who like a rectangular sleeping bag absolutely hate mummy bags.

 The mummy bag shape is designed to keep your body heat contained, therefore keeping you warmer in cold weather.
 And, if you’re a side sleeper, you can curl up with the sleeping bag curled up around you.
 But, on the downside, if you like to spread out when you sleep, you’ll probably find the mummy bag a bit confining and frustrating.
 So, what kind of sleeping bag person are you?
 Here are two recommended sleeping bags, one of each shape, that would be great for 3 season moto camping.

-Currently I use the L.L.
+Currently, I use the L.L.
 Bean Ultralight 20 degree mummy sleeping bag.
-I chose this bag because of it’s light-weight and compact size when in it’s stuff sack.
-It is incredibly warm and I find that I don’t need to bulk up on a lot of extra clothing when sleeping on cold weather, which make it so much more comfortable.
+I chose this bag because of its lightweight and compact size when in its stuff sack.
+It is incredibly warm and I find that I don’t need to bulk up on a lot of extra clothing when sleeping in cold weather, which makes it so much more comfortable.
 It comes with a stuff sack and packs down small enough to fit in my saddle bag.
 Since I occasionally go backpacking, it was a very smart purchase.